Skip to Main Content

 Frequently asked questions

 • A standard HO-3 home insurance policy covers many things, including your home’s physical structure, as well as other structures like a swimming pool or detached garage, your personal belongings, liability, medical payments and loss of use.
-Many insurers sell endorsements that you can purchase for more specific protection.
+Many insurers sell endorsements or separate policies that you can purchase for more added financial protection.
+For example, if you live in an area prone to flooding, you might consider buying flood insurance since damage caused by flooding is not covered by a standard home policy.

 • Unlike auto insurance, which is required in most states, home insurance is not legally required in any state in the nation.
 That said, if you have a mortgage on your home, your lender will likely require you to carry home insurance until you fully repay your loan.
 Even if your home is paid for, though, a homeowner’s insurance policy is a good way to protect your investment in your home in the event of a covered loss.